Dietrichs Flucht: Summary

 Dietrichs Flucht begins with a long history of Dietrich's ancestors, who all live exceptionally long, Methuselan and virtuous lives and leave a single heir to the kingdom.
 They are native to Italy (called Lomparten or Rœmischlant) and spend their lives acquiring brides and fighting dragons.
 This easy line of inheritance is broken first by Ortnit, who is killed by a dragon, but the succession is restored by Wolfdietrich, who marries Ortnit's widow and becomes king.
 Wolfdietrich has 56 children, but all die except for Hugdietrich.
 Hugdietrich's son Amelung, has three sons: Ermenrich, Dietmar, and Diether.
 When Hugdietrich dies, he divides the country among his children, Dietmar receiving Bern (Verona).
-Emenrich is the father of Friderich, Dietmar of Dietrich and Diether (II), and Diether of the two Harlungen.
+Ermenrich is the father of Friderich, Dietmar of Dietrich and Diether (II), and Diether of the two Harlungen.

 Dietmar places his children into Ermenrich's care when he dies, however, Ermenrich proves treacherous.
-First he murderers the two Harlungen and takes over their country, failing to capture their regent Eckehart, then invites Dietrich to visit him in order to murder him as well.
+First he murders the two Harlungen and takes over their country, failing to capture their regent Eckehart, then invites Dietrich to visit him in order to murder him as well.
 Ermenrich's messenger warns Dietrich, however, and so Ermenrich is forced to invade with an army.
 Dietrich defeats Ermenrich decisively in battle at Milan, capturing Ermenrich's son Friderich.
 He is left without any money to reward his soldiers, so he sends a group of vassals to fetch some.
 This group falls into an ambush by Witege, a former vassal of Dietrich's who switched sides.
 This results in the capture of Dietrich's best warriors, among them Hildebrand and Wolfhart.
 Ermenrich refuses Dietrich's offer to exchange Friderich for the prisoners and says he will only release Dietrich's men if the latter leaves the country, which, against the advice of his remaining warriors, Dietrich chooses to do.
 All the inhabitants of Bern leave the city, including women and children.